 Here, you’ll find an exemplary, broad-based program in industrial/organizational psychology.
 Although you’ll take courses in all areas of psychology, your courses will hone in specifically on the function of psychology in the workplace.
 As a terminal degree housed in the Zicklin School of Business, it will prepare you for work in business niches such as marketing, advertising, sales, and human resource management.

-You’ll take a variety of courses in topics like Diversity in the Workplace, Occupational Health Psychology, and Psychology of Career Development and Planning.
+You’ll take a variety of courses on topics like Diversity in the Workplace, Occupational Health Psychology, and Psychology of Career Development and Planning.
 You’ll take general courses with other Psych majors, too, such as Cognitive Psychology and Mind, Brain, and Behavior.

 As a student in this program, you’ll have access to all kinds of events and extracurriculars.
 For example, you can join the Zicklin Undergraduate Honors Program to boost your career readiness and to further enhance your resume.